-“[Yellowstone’s] guidelines are built around the modern lodge-style home,” says Stuart Silk, founder and principal architect of SSA.
+“[Yellowstone’s] guidelines are built around the modern lodge-style home,” says Stuart Silk, founder and principal architect of SSA, who worked with Charter Custom Homes (CCH) on the project.
 “They didn’t want concrete and steel with a flat roof.
 They wanted a traditional, mountain ‘lodgey’ stuff.”
 In order to realize his vision, Silk had had to petition the Yellowstone Architectural Review for months in order to build the first concrete-and steel-home in the Yellowstone Club.

 Located under Pioneer Mountain, the modern two-story house pays homage to its natural surroundings with details that include a front entrance lined with mismatched rust-colored corten steel panels that resemble the area’s jagged terrain.
 The stainless steel front door has a matching ribbon handle and glass-filled square holes that allow light to penetrate into the interior.
 Silk says that the door details also provide richness to the otherwise austere steel panels.
 The rest of the home is built with warm-toned broad form concrete that matches the yellow dirt and harsh, rocky environment of the mountainous, region.